Gadsden High School (New Mexico)

-Gadsden High School (GHS), originally named Valley High School, is a public high school in unincorporated Doña Ana County, New Mexico, United States, with an Anthony postal address.
+Gadsden High School (GHS), originally named Valley High School, is a public high school in unincorporated Doña Ana County, New Mexico, United States, with an Anthony, New Mexico, postal address.
 Gadsden High School is administered by Gadsden Independent School District.

 Gadsden High School serves the surrounding towns of Mesquite, Vado, Berino, La Mesa, San Miguel, Chamberino, La Union, and Anthony.

 Namesake

 The school's name is in reference to the land acquisition known as the Gadsden Purchase.

 Athletics

 GHS competes in the New Mexico Activities Association (NMAA), as a class 6A school in District 3.